qsus/gomoku/README.md

 Development of new Gomoku web.

 ## Situation now
-There are many websites like playfive.net, piskvorky.net, piskvorky.cz, vcpr.cz under management of the Czech Gomoku and Renju federation.
+There are many websites like playfive.net, piskvorky.net, piskvorky.cz, vcpr.cz, euroleague.cz under management of the Czech Gomoku and Renju federation and several others like gomokuworld.com, renju.net, ...

 ## Goal
 One international website for the entire Gomoku world.